 Christmas in Austria

-Well, when you think of the Alps you think about winter sports, right?
-There are several options for you to enjoy the best season in Austria for winter sports lovers such as snowboarding, cross-country skiing, sledge riding and so many others!
-But skiing is Austria’s number one passion even from the younger ages.
+When you think of the Alps you typically think of winter sports.
+There’s several options, such as snowboarding, cross-country skiing, sledding, and many others!
+Skiing is Austria’s number one winter sport passion.
 Just pick a place and let the adventure begin!

 Where to stay in Austria

 If you’re looking for a great hostel to stay in for your Christmas in Austria, check out YoHo International Youth Hostel in Salzburg!